openharmony/docs/en/application-dev/application-models/serviceextensionability.md

 - **Verifying the client identity based on callerUid**

   Call the [getCallingUid()](../reference/apis/js-apis-rpc.md#getcallinguid) method to obtain the UID of the client, and then call the [getBundleNameByUid()](../reference/apis/js-apis-bundleManager.md#bundlemanagergetbundlenamebyuid) method to obtain the corresponding bundle name.
-In this way, the client identify is verified.
+In this way, the client identity is verified.
 Note that [getBundleNameByUid()](../reference/apis/js-apis-bundleManager.md#bundlemanagergetbundlenamebyuid) is asynchronous, and therefore the server cannot return the verification result to the client.
 This verification mode applies when the client sends an asynchronous task request to the server.
 The sample code is as follows:

   ```ts
   import rpc from '@ohos.rpc';